RadarVisuals/RADAR/full_codebase_dump.md

             <div className="info-card">
               <h4>Cross-Profile Performance</h4>
               <p>
                 Because your library is public, anyone who visits your Universal Profile in RADAR can see and use the assets from your curated collections.
-They can load your presets and "perform" with your setup using their own audio or MIDI controllers.
+They can load your scenes and "perform" with your setup using their own audio or MIDI controllers.
 This turns every profile into a potential gallery and a stage for collaborative, cross-profile visual experiences.
               </p>
             </div>
           </div>